meeshkan/unmock-examples/slack-typescript/README.md

-# Testing Slack API with TypeScript
+# Mocking Slack API with Unmock in TypeScript

 ## Instructions